In a Nutshell

 1.You fill out the online application form.

-This is pleasantly fast, not only because it’s online but also because RateZip doesn’t bog you down with a lot of irrelevant questions.
+This is pleasantly fast, not only because it’s online but also because RateZip doesn’t bog you down with a lot of questions.
 You’ll be asked basic stuff like your general credit score range, how much you want to borrow, what type of mortgage you want to take out, and where you are looking to purchase or refinance.

 2.You’ll receive results.

-RateZip will then put your information through its system and come back with the direct lenders that are most compatible with your information and situation.
-This is a huge time saver because you only have to fill out one application form to get multiple lenders on your radar.
+RateZip will then put your information through its system and come back with the direct lenders that are compatible with your information and situation.
+This is a time saver because you only have to fill out one application form to get multiple lenders on your radar.
 What’s more, RateZip only recommends lenders that are in your area and right for you.
 So, you won’t waste time applying with a lender that won’t work with your credit score or within your area, for example.

 3.Browse the results and select the mortgage loan you’d like.

 Now’s the fun part.
 You get to take control.
-Look at the various loan offers available to you, and pick the one that works best for you based on APR, repayment terms, and service fees being charged.
+Look at the various loan offers available to you, and pick the one that works for you based on APR, repayment terms, and service fees being charged.